sap-tutorials/Tutorials/tutorials/opps-advanced-redeem-multicode-coupon/opps-basic-scenario-coupon-management.md

 ### Reserve a Coupon Code

-You can now reserve the coupon code for the multi-code coupon **COFFEELOVER** the Coupon Management service.
+You can now reserve a coupon code for the multi-code coupon **COFFEELOVER** using the Coupon Management service.

+* Business scenario: In your **Heidelberg** store (business unit ID: FC01), your customer has selected a coffee machine of regular price EURO 1000.
+At the time of check-out, the customer presents the coupon code for the multi-code coupon **COFFEELOVER** to the cashier.
+The client system calls the **Coupon Management** service to reserve the coupon code.

+* Desired result: The coupon code is reserved.

 Navigate to the [Coupon Management service of SAP Omnichannel Promotion Pricing on SAP Business Accelerator Hub](https://api.sap.com/api/CouponManagementService/overview).
 Log on with the same login information that you use for your SAP BTP account.